-One of the make or break factors for your conference will be its length.
-Too short, and franchisees will see the potential travel and cost of attending as pointless; too long and you risk franchisees failing to be able to attend at all.
+One of the ‘make or break’ factors for your conference will be its length.
+Too short, and franchisees will see the cost of attending as pointless; too long and you risk franchisees being unable to attend at all.

-The perfect length for a conference is between one and a half and two days.
-The need for an overnight stay encourages networking in a less informal environment too.
+The perfect length for a conference is one and a half to two days.
+An overnight stay gives attendees time to absorb large quantities of information and encourages networking in a less formal environment.

 2. Getting the agenda right

 If you want your conference to be well attended without making it a compulsory event, you need to build an impressive agenda.
 There are several core elements that franchisees will expect to be included if they’re to benefit from the franchise show.

 The most important of these elements is time to network with other franchisees.
 The peer-to-peer support available will have been one of the main reasons for them choosing to become a franchisee.
 Being a franchisor that proactively encourages sharing of franchise ideas and stories sends out a strong message that you understand the importance of learning from each other and discussing issues with people that may have already experienced them.

 Another critical factor is for franchisees to learn from the expertise of others.
 This may be from you, other franchisees or outside presenters chosen for their expertise in a particular field.
 You could incorporate training on new systems or products.
 This way, you can ensure that your franchisees are up to date with the latest developments.